Jontsu/DXPractice/README.md

 flask run
 ```
 Database tables are created automatically or you can also write psql < schema.sql at the root folder should you prefer.

+Lessons:
+- Clean code principles (read the Clean code book table of contents for the exercise structure)
+- Identify any areas where the naming convention is unclear and you are not sure what the particular area of the code does
+- Identify any if statments that are hard to follow (e.g. nested if statements that do not follow negative cases first principe).
+- Identify any areas where do not repeat yourself is not implemented

+Refactor css file based on Tailwind's documentation (or youtube info, e.g. corners class, etc)